WSINTRA/Savour_v1/README.md

 # Savour_v1
 <h4>Mock of a popular craft beer ordering application.
 This is for DEMO-PURPOSE ONLY.</h4>

-**We have no intention of commercializing this app at this point, we simply want to show our enthusiasm for another React Native Product with a similar name (and maybe become contenders for a position on their team).**
+**We have no intention of commercializing this app at this point, we simply want to show our enthusiasm for another React Native Product with a similar name.**

 <h5>
 <h4>FOR CONTRIBUTER INSTRUCTIONS SEE - contributions.md</h4>